AWS Firewall Manager – Centralized Security Policies

 • Control over AWS services and API actions that each account can access

-• As an administrator of the master account of an organization, access to users and roles in each member account can be restricted to which AWS services and individual API actions
+• As an administrator of the management account of an organization, access to users and roles in each member account can be restricted to which AWS services and individual API actions

 • Organization permissions overrule account permissions.